 Alessi: 10 facts to frame 100 years of design history

-With a production facility located since the very beginning in northern Italy, more specifically in Crusinallo di Omegna, Verbania, Alessi expanded worldwide, now operating 5 main offices in Europe and the US.
+With a production facility located since the very beginning in northern Italy, more specifically in Crusinallo di Omegna, Verbania, Alessi expanded worldwide, now operating 5 main offices in Europe and the US

-Counting multiple flagship stores in Milan, New York, Paris and Munich, Alessi develops a dense retail network of 3500 stores, directly managed or multibrands, with a strong international presence in over 150 countries and constantly developing its online presence and digital channels sales.
+Counting multiple flagship stores in Milan, New York, Paris and Munich, Alessi developed a dense retail network of 3500 stores, directly managed or multibrands, with a strong international presence in over 150 countries and constantly developing its online presence and digital channels sales.